Directed by Rob Reiner • Written by William Goldman • Novel by Stephen King

 With James Caan, Kathy Bates and Lauren Bacall.

-Based on the Stephen King novel, Misery stars James Caan as a successful pulp writer, who as we meet him, has completed his latest novel and is preparing to drive home from the wintry Colorado haven he uses as a creative retreat, to deliver the final draft to his publisher.
-On the way, he runs into bad weather and plants his car in front of a tree.
-Luckily for him, Kathy Bates’s Annie Wilkes was just passing by.
-Insert sarcastic emoji face.
+Based on the Stephen King novel, Misery stars James Caan as Paul Sheldon, a successful pulp writer.
+He’s preparing to drive from the wintry Colorado haven he uses as a creative retreat to deliver the final draft of his latest novel to his publisher.
+On the way he runs into bad weather and rolls his car.
+Luckily for him, Annie Wilkes was just passing by.

-Without any ado, the film gets its weird on.
-Bates’s creepy home has a Norman Bates feel, as her skew-whiff diligence toward the badly injured Caan immediately sets off our creep sensors.
-As he lays there, utterly dependent, the movie quickly establishes itself as a survival thriller, as Caan’s vulnerability forces him into a psychological battle of wits with Bates.
-On this level, the film is never less than fascinating.
+Without ado, the film gets its weird on.
+Annie’s creepy home has a Norman Bates feel as her skew-whiff diligence toward the badly injured Caan immediately sets off our sensors.
+As he lays incapacitated, utterly dependent on Wilkes the movie quickly establishes itself as a psychological survival thriller as Sheldon’s vulnerability forces him into a battle of wits with Wilkes.

-Under the Hitchcockian, psycho-thriller surface of Misery, there’s a sizeable amount of black humour in both Kathy Bates’s over-the-top delivery and James Caan’s dry placation of her.
-It’s hard not to see the humour when Bates exclaims – “YOU!
-YOU DIRTY BIRD!”.
-Her cartoon-like demeanour is accentuated by her characteristic contradictions; she’ll smash you with a sledgehammer but heaven forbid you use a curse word.
+Under its Hitchcockian psycho-thriller hood there’s a sizeable amount of black humour in both Annie’s tendancy to blow a gasket and Paul’s anxious placation of her.
+It’s hard not to see the humour when Wilkes exclaims, “You!
+You dirty bird!“.
+Her goofy demeanour is accentuated by her characteristic contradictions – she’ll threaten you with a sledgehammer but heaven forbid you utter a curse word.

-Rob Reiner summons Alfred Hitchcock at nearly every turn, managing to create levels of threat and suspense that the master himself would have been proud of.
-Bates conveys great danger, finding a rare edge in her performance that makes us fear the slightest misplaced word from Caan.
+Director Rob Reiner summons Alfred Hitchcock at nearly every turn, managing to create levels of threat and suspense that the master himself would be proud of.
+Through her desperate obsession Wilkes’s mood can flick like a switch, prompting us fear the slightest misplaced word from her prisoner.

-In a sense, Misery is a strange little film.
-It’s housed within the parameters of just a few performances and feels structurally akin to The Shining, sharing the popcorn-fun repeat watch-ability of Kubrick’s classic, if not the overall sense of otherness.
-Bates and Caan are excellent, though, and the deep reverence for Hitchcock doesn’t hurt.
-4/5
+Misery is housed within the parameters of just a few performances and feels structurally akin to The Shining, sharing the popcorn-fun repeat watch-ability of Kubrick’s classic if not the overall sense of otherness.
+Bates and Caan are excellent.